Simple-Robotics/proxqp_benchmark/README.md

 conda install -c conda-forge osqp conda install -c omnia quadprog
 ```
-Gurobi and Mosek requires a license for working.
-Note that you are an academic, they provide specific and temporary free licenses.
+Gurobi and Mosek require a license for working.
+Note that if you are an academic, they provide specific and temporary free licenses.

 Finally, for installing qpOASES, you should look at their [install file](https://github.com/coin-or/qpOASES/blob/master/INSTALL.txt) in their github repository.

 All the scripts come with options (default to `False`)

 - `--parallel` for parallel execution across instances
 - `--verbose` for verbose solvers output (they can be slower than necessary while printing)
 - `--high_accuracy` for high accuracy `eps=1e-09` solver settings + optimality checks

 Note that the parallel option has not be tested for the paper benchmarks.